Choosing lenses for astrophotography

 3. Parallelism of the camera’s sensor relative to its bayonet mount

-A few words on perfection and straightness and flatness and parallelism: I’m speaking from my own perspective of the kind of pictures I’m interested in making, which may or may not be the kind of thing you’re after.
+A few words on perfection and straightness and flatness and parallelism: I’m speaking from my own perspective of the kind of pictures I’m interested in making, which may not be the kind of thing you’re after.
 I’m generally aiming for about 100 million pixels in the final result, though what I’ve seen from ~300 million pixels to make really large prints that are virtually flawless when inspected from 6 inches away is highly alluring, like the one above.
 I’m currently looking at a 40×50 inch print of it.
 Non-photographers with no particular interest in astronomy who have seen it, understand how satisfying the effect is.
-I surprised even myself.
+I’ve surprised even myself with it.
 This approach, of course, precludes many kinds of creative compositions but I’m not bothered by that for the time being.
 Such requirements place extreme stress on all system components to perform optimally, sometimes exceeding what they are designed for.

 Need I say it again?
 Never, ever assume your camera (or lens) is straight, no matter who makes it.